sadiamimi/sadiaafrose.github.io/_pages/about.md

 - 👩🏻‍🎓 I graduated with B.Sc. degree in [Electrical and Electronic Engineering](https://eee.buet.ac.bd/) at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/) in 2023.

 - 📚 My major was Communication and Signal Processing.
+- .
+I want to use innovative engineering solutions to advance next-generation wireless technologies, with the goal of enhancing global connectivity and addressing critical challenges in this field.

 # 👩🏻‍💻📓✍🏻💡Research Interest
 - Wireless Communications | Next-generation Wireless Networks | Massive MIMO | Wireless Security | mm-Wave | Open RAN |